GrosSacASac/JavaScript-Set-Up/general/npm/readme.md

 ## `npm uninstall`

 `npm uninstall pac` removes pac from node_modules and package.json and packagelock.
 Alternatively remove a package from package.json manually and `npm prune` to remove it from node_modules after.

+## `what is lock file`

+`npm install` installs all the dependencies in your application and all the sub-dependencies, on which your applicaiton dependencies depends upon and so on.
+But the problem is, `package.json` does not contain the version of these installed sub-dependencies.
+If The verison of these installed sub-dependencies are not mentioned, then the system compatiable version are installed.
+So in this way it can cause a problem in different system.
+So there is need to store verison of these sub-dependencies and their sub-dependencies and so on.
+So this problem is solved by `lock file`.

+`lock file` makes the `tree of these dependencies and sub-dependencies and their version` and whenever you run `npm install` it check the tree form `lock file` and install all the dependencies of specified verison. **Do not forget to commit this file.**